bee6523/HAI_Flask/report-prototype.md

 <img src="https://i.imgur.com/0pbDCKH.png" width="400"/>
 </div>

-In this section, we will further demonstrate how the upper image can be inpainted to produce the lower image.
+In this section, we will further demonstrate how the first image can be inpainted to produce the second image.

 1. Upload an image.
 Press `Next Step` and add masks.
 You can try both square & free-form masks, but we recommend non-overlapping squares because underlying AI is trained that way.
 <div style="text-align:center">